hasantayyar/hasantayyar.net/_posts/2026-06-01-everything-i-learned-june.md

 ## Nazi drug experiments

-While I show a Nazi era concentration camp to my family during their visit I learned lots about the drug experiments in these camps.
+While I show a Nazi era concentration camp to my family during their visit to Berlin, I learned lots about the drug experiments in these camps.

 Nazi doctors conducted radical medical experiments on concentration camp prisoners without consent.
+I knew it already but I didn't know there were inhumane cocaine experiments and some psychedelics as well.
 The US Holocaust Memorial Museum groups these experiments into survival, drug-treatment, and ideological/racial categories. ([Holocaust Encyclopedia](https://encyclopedia.ushmm.org/content/en/article/nazi-medical-experiments))

 More specifically, SS doctor __Kurt Plötner__ is associated with **mescaline** experiments at Dachau, apparently connected to interrogation and “truth serum” research.
-These expreiments later mentioned on LSD researches.
+These expreiments later mentioned on LSD researches. ([Cambridge University Press & Assessment](https://www.cambridge.org/core/journals/acta-neuropsychiatrica/article/psychotropic-drugs-research-in-nazi-germany-the-triumph-of-de-principle-of-malfeasance/72702C7C6B9607759A0CFB639BBA5599))

-This is the kind of topic where details matter, because it is easy for internet summaries to become sloppy or sensational. ([Cambridge University Press & Assessment](https://www.cambridge.org/core/journals/acta-neuropsychiatrica/article/psychotropic-drugs-research-in-nazi-germany-the-triumph-of-de-principle-of-malfeasance/72702C7C6B9607759A0CFB639BBA5599))

 ## Eichenprozessionsspinner